-Mrs A O'Dwyer (Infant School) and Mr T O'Sullivan (Junior School) are our PE Curriculum Leaders (18/19).
+Mrs L Stainbank (Infant School) and Mr T O'Sullivan (Junior School) are our PE Curriculum Leaders.

 The curriculum encourages creativity, collaboration and self-challenge, through six themed units per year, known as ‘multi-abilities’ which include:

-In Key Stage 1, using ‘Real PE’ children explore the multi-abilities and fundamental skills through songs, stories and personal best challenges.
-Children begin to develop the notion of moving progressively through challenges until they reach the point of ‘failure’, then working collaboratively they ‘practice perfect’ until they can achieve consistent success – “that's when we know its time to move on to the next challenge” (Year 2 child).
+Using ‘Real PE’, children in EYFS and Key Stage 1 explore the multi-abilities and fundamental skills through songs, stories and personal best challenges.
+Children begin to develop the notion of moving progressively through challenges until they reach the point of ‘failure’, then working collaboratively they ‘practice perfect’ until they can achieve consistent success – “That's when we know it’s time to move on to the next challenge.”
+(Year 2 child)

 In Key Stage 2, we use ‘Real PE’ to look at how fundamental skills can be combined, and their context in sporting activities.
-Children experiment with the ‘How?’ and ‘Why?’ of combined skills, collaboratively and creatively exploring the most effective ways of practicing and performing more complex sporting actions.
+Children experiment with the ‘How?’ and ‘Why?’ of combined skills, collaboratively and creatively exploring the most effective ways of practising and performing more complex sporting actions.
 “I chose to combine three different types of jumps in my sequence, a hop, a skip and a jump.
-It helps me go further and higher without loosing balance” (Year 3 child).
+It helps me go further and higher without losing balance.”
+(Year 3 child)

 Children consolidate and further develop their fundamental skills through a range of competitive activities, ranging from more traditional activities and games such as tag rugby, football, cricket, high 5 netball, gymnastics, dance and athletics.